ahmedmusharaf31/Cloud-Semester-Project/README.md

   --tag-specifications "ResourceType=instance,Tags=[{Key=Project,Value=ce-408},{Key=Name,Value=ce-408-k6}]"
 ```

-> **Dynamic IP tip:** If SSH times out, your ISP may have changed your IP.
-Re-authorize or temporarily open to `0.0.0.0/0`, connect, then lock back down.
+> **Dynamic IP tip:** If SSH times out, your ISP may have rotated your IP since the SG rule was created.
+Get your current IP (`curl -s ifconfig.me`), revoke the old rule, and add a new one — or temporarily open to `0.0.0.0/0`, connect, then lock it back down.

 ```bash
 K6_PUBLIC_IP=$(aws ec2 describe-instances \